openjournals/joss-infra-docs/docs/buffy.md

 A complete guide on installation, configuration and available responders can be found here: https://buffy.readthedocs.io/en/joss/

 ## Configuration
-The current settings file for the JOSS deployment is a YAML file where all commands and responders used by JOSS and availbale in the JOSS reviews are defined and configured: https://github.com/openjournals/buffy/blob/joss/config/settings-production.yml
+The current settings file for the Buffy instance deployed for JOSS is a YAML file where all commands and responders used by JOSS and availbale in the JOSS reviews are defined and configured: https://github.com/openjournals/buffy/blob/joss/config/settings-production.yml